1. How do PawPrints allowances work?

 8. Will I get money back for unused pages?

-No. Your initial $28 allowance (and any remaining balance at the end of the semester) is not real money, but simply a dollar representation of the same free quota students have been accustomed to.
+No. Your initial $28 allowance (and any remaining balance at the end of the semester) is not real money, but simply a dollar representation of the free quota students are provided.